Emerson00Santos/Emerson00Santos/README.md

 ### Hello!
 I'm Emerson Web dev with focus on Js and Front-end 💻🚀

+- 🔭 I’m currently working as a fullstack developer with focus on Js - Front-end and Sql server - DB
 <!--
 **Emerson00Santos/Emerson00Santos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.